North Carolina Links

 What do North Carolina school counselors do?

-The North Carolina School Counselor Association (NCSCA) promotes excellence in their development of school counseling programs and personal achievement of all students.
+The North Carolina School Counselor Association (NCSCA) promotes excellence in the development of school counseling programs and personal achievement of all students.

 Here are a few key things North Carolina counselors do: